7

 5. Cleaning the ice cream maker

-The ICE-21 comes with a recipe booklet that includes ice creams, frozen yogurts, sorbets and even frozen desserts like ice cream sandwich cookies!
+The Cuisinart ICE-21 comes with a recipe booklet that includes ice creams, frozen yogurts, sorbets and even frozen desserts like ice cream sandwich cookies!

 Cuisinart ICE-21 recipe booklet

 And since these recipes were designed to use with the ICE-21, they're a good place to start.
 But half the fun of owning your own ice cream maker is inventing your own recipes.
-Or at least tweaking existing recipes.
+Or at least tweaking existing ice cream recipes.
 This is where it gets really exciting!

 However, you can't throw any combination of cream, milk and sugar into the ICE-21 (or any other ice cream maker) and expect it to whip up perfect results.
 You need to follow certain rules.
-And this is where a basic knowledge of ice cream science can help.

 Whichever recipe you're using, there are certain things that you should always do to get the best results.

 Most importantly, you should always pre-chill the mixture.
 If you're making a Philadelphia style ice cream that doesn't need to be cooked, make sure all the ingredients come straight out of the fridge.
-If you making an ice cream that involves heating the mixture, you have to chill it thoroughly before it goes anywhere near the ICE-21.
+If you're making an ice cream that involves heating the mixture, you have to chill it thoroughly before it goes anywhere near the ICE-21.

 All mixes should be chilled to around 4°C before they go in the machine.
-Ideally they should be cooled and aged in the fridge overnight.
-If that's not practical because you're in rush, you can put the mix in a zip lock bag and cool it quickly in an ice bath.
+Ideally, they should be cooled and aged in the fridge overnight.
+If that's not practical because you're in a rush, you can put the mix in a zip lock bag and cool it quickly in an ice bath.

 So stick to good recipes that ask for 3 cups (or less than a litre) of liquid, pre-chill the mixture and you should be OK.